 That is why many people choose to give their Shorkie Tsu a Puppy cut.

-It must be done by a professional groomer on every 6 to 8 weeks.
-The outcome will be cute teddy bear look of your Yorkie – Shih Tzu and it will save you a lot of time to keep the hair in a perfect condition.
+It must be done by a professional groomer every 6 to 8 weeks.
+The outcome will be a cute teddy bear look of your Yorkie – Shih Tzu and it will save you a lot of time to keep the hair in perfect condition.

 Shorkie Tzu colors